troglobit/finit/doc/config.md

     $ initctl -v cond get service/mdevd/ready
     on

+This can be used to synchronize the start of another run/task/service:

+    task [S] <service/mdevd/ready> @root:root mdevd-coldplug

+Finit waits for `mdevd` to notify it, before starting `mdevd-coldplug`.
+Notice how both start in runlevel S, and the coldplug task only runs in
+S.  When the system moves to runlevel 2 (the default), coldplug is no longer part of the running configuration (`initctl show`), this is to ensure that coldplug is not called more than once.

 >  For a detailed description of conditions, and how to debug them,
 >  see the [Finit Conditions](conditions.md) document.